fpiraneo/oclife/README.md

 A small note about the icon of each tag: the `globe`.
 This icon means that the tag is `global`: A global tag (as the name implies) is visible to all the users of that installation of ownCloud!
 In a near future I'll implements also personal tags (with different icon of course!).

 There is also an alternative way to create tags.
-Browsing the files listing and hoovering over a file, the actions icons will appears; you note a new icon called `Informations`; clicking on it opens a popup with basic informations on that file and a tagbox on the bottom; insert there
+Browsing the files listing and hoovering over a file, the actions icons will appears; you note a new icon called `Informations`; clicking on it opens a popup with basic informations on that file and a tagbox on the bottom; insert there the tag you like to create and hit enter; a popup asking for confirmation appears: confirm and the tag will be created.

-#How to use

 #Future developments
+Again, this is just the first release of the app and features can be added or improved.

 ##Localizations
+Actually only the English language is implemented; the localization infrastructure will be added in the next future; I can provide localization file for Italian and French; for other languages feels free to send me your contribute.

 ##Multiple languages tags
+I'm a Swiss resident; in Switzerland we currently use four languages plus English; the localization not only of the application but also of the data is a must.
+The infrastructure to add a single tag with multiple language is present; it need to be handled by the logic.

 ##Direct access to a file
+On the main tag window, clicking on a thumbnail, a popup with the ownCloud path of the file appears, stating where user can find the indicated file.

 ##Sharing by tags
 ##Multiple hierarchy
 ##Personal vs. Global tags